nifty-oss/limestone/library/README.md

 Although the use `TTL` defines a time period where the account creation is allowed &mdash; `150` slots is approximately 1 minute 19 seconds assuming `400`ms block times &mdash; it does not guarantee that the account is not closed and recreated between that interval.
 Additionally, it does not prevent an account being created, closed and recreated on the same transaction.

-For protocols that need such guarantee, an addional restriction needs be added when closing an account to prevent recreation.
-The protocol should store the `slot` value used on the account derivation and validate that the account is being closed after `slot + TTL` &mdash; this will prevent the account recreation since the `slot` value will be too old to generate a PDA signer for the same address.
+For protocols that need such guarantee, an addional restriction should be added when closing an account that should not be recreated.
+The protocol should store the `slot` value used on the account derivation and validate that the account is being closed after `slot + TTL` &mdash; this will prevent the account recreation since the `slot` value will be too old to generate a PDA signer.

+Since a slot value is part of the derivation of the account, it cannot be easily used in scenarios where durable nonces are required to build transactions.
+It is very likely that the slot value will be invalid when the transaction is signed at a point in the future.
+This limitation is not due to the approach of using a PDA signer &mdash; it arises from the fact that the slot expires in the same way that a blockhash expires.
+The alternative in this case is to use an approach where the slot in the derivation is replaced by the nonce value, which will provide a similar guarantee that a derivation is only valid for a particular nonce value.

 ## License